IBM/cpdctl/README_command_reference.md

     Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--custom=@path/to/file.json`.

+`--tooling` (generic map)
+:   User defined properties specified as key-value pairs, which is propagated to the deployment.

+    Provide a JSON string option or specify a JSON file to read from by providing a filepath option that begins with a `@`, e.g. `--tooling=@path/to/file.json`.

 `--software-spec-id` (string)
 :   The id of the software specification.
 This option provides a value for a sub-field of the JSON option 'software-spec'.
 It is mutually exclusive with that option.